Sundeck Roof Ideas That Actually Work in the Okanagan

 - Upper-story sundecks where you want to see the sky

-What Does a Sundeck Roof Cost in the Okanagan?
+Planning Your Sundeck Roof in the Okanagan

 Design Tips for Okanagan Sundecks